KNIFE EDGE OUTDOOR GUIDEBOOKS

 Information for both self-guided and guided trekkers

-Walker's Haute Route: Chamonix to Zermatt
+Walker's Haute Route: Chamonix to Zermatt: 2nd Edition (2025)

 Also includes:

-- Unique Itinerary Planner: plan a bespoke itinerary to match your ability and vacation schedule.
-All difficult calculations of time, distance and altitude gain are done for you
+• Unique Itinerary Planner: plan a bespoke itinerary to match your ability and vacation schedule.
+All difficult calculations of time, distance and altitude gain are done for you.

-- Full accommodation listings: spectacularly situated mountain huts, villages and hamlets
+• Full accommodation listings: spectacularly situated mountain huts, villages and hamlets.

-- Section on Zermatt day walks
+• Section on Zermatt day walks.

-- Information for both self-guided and guided trekkers
+• Information for both self-guided and guided trekkers

 Tour of Monte Rosa: Trekking Map